 - Building partnerships with stakeholders to support the uptake of Cochrane evidence in their setting.

-In order to develop and build on existing work and to encourage sharing of good practice, Cochrane has developed a Knowledge Translation Framework which is at the core of delivering Cochrane’s Strategy to 2020.
+In order to develop and build on existing work and to encourage sharing of good practice, Cochrane has developed a Knowledge Translation Framework.
 Implementing this Framework will help us work towards ensuring the right Reviews are produced, in the right format and for the right audiences.